What is an ACH Payment?

+An ACH payment is a secure and convenient way to transfer money electronically for billing and paying suppliers through what is called an “automated clearing house” network managed by the National Clearinghouse Association (NACHA).
 Companies may use ACH payment processing to pay their employees’ wages, benefits, and reimbursement claims.
-ACH can also be used to collect payments from customers for goods and services provided.
+ACH can also be used to collect payments from buyers for goods and services provided.

 As an electronic payment system, an ACH transaction is a more convenient option than having to manually process and mail paper checks.
 Physical checks take longer to process than ACH, which may result in delayed payments.
 ACH is particularly useful when settling recurring payments such as subscription services, tuition fees, membership dues or renewals, and utility bills.